iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 3. for which metrics can be collected.

 ??? example "Examples"
-    * A Kubernetes service whose versions correspond to `deployments`.
+    * A stateless K8s application whose versions correspond to `deployments`.
-    * A Kubernetes service whose versions correspond to `statefulsets`.
+    * A stateful K8s application whose versions correspond to `statefulsets`.
-    * A Knative service whose versions correspond to `revisions`.
+    * A Knative application whose versions correspond to `revisions`.
     * A KFServing inference service, whose versions correspond to model `revisions`.
     * A distributed application whose versions correspond to Helm `releases`.

 ***

-## Objectives
+## Objectives (SLOs)

 **Objectives** correspond to service-level objectives or SLOs.
 In Iter8 experiments, objectives are specified as metrics along with acceptable limits on their values.
 Iter8 will report how versions are performing with respect to these metrics and whether or not they satisfy the objectives.